Kazakhstan travel guide

 Passport validity requirements

-To enter Kazakhstan, your passport must be valid for at least 30 days from the date you arrive.
+To enter Kazakhstan, your passport must be valid for at least 30 days from the date you arrive and have at least one blank page.

 Check with your travel provider that your passport and other travel documents meet requirements.
 Renew your passport if you need to.